The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

 It shall be a spectacle like no other.
-The Colosseum shall be full of noble patricians, Senators and dignitaries.
+The Colosseum shall brim with noble patricians, Senators, and dignitaries.
 The arena shall be electrifying.
-We shall be entertained, by the fierce and daring Moors, Dacians, Britons, Gauls, Greeks and Goths, amongst other gladiators.
+We shall be entertained by fierce and daring Moors, Dacians, Britons, Gauls, Greeks, and Goths, amongst other gladiators.

 SCENE II.